galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 We encourage you to look through the existing [Special Interest Groups](/community/sig/) and find the one which is appropriate for your needs.
 You can always join an existing SIG and contribute to that community.
 However, if you don't find a SIG that fits your work, domain or region, or you don't feel identified with any of them, you can create your own community of practice SIG!

 You are still wondering if and why you should start a new SIG?
-Find some answers [here](/community/governance/gcb/#why-make-a-sig)!
+Find some arguments [here](/community/governance/gcb/#why-make-a-sig)!

 ### What is _good to know_ before you start building a SIG